rbarou/mazeanator/README.md

     1. Open a terminal window in the project directory.
     2. Move into the maze-back repository
+    3. Run the `npm i`command
-    3. run the `npm run start` command (or use the dockerfile)
+    4. run the `npm run start` command (or use the dockerfile)

 ## To run the client

     1. Open a terminal window in the project directory.
     2. Move into the maze-front repository
+    3. Run the `npm i`command
-    3. run the `npm run start` command (or use the dockerfile)
+    4. run the `npm run start` command (or use the dockerfile)
-    4. Then, use your favorite internet browser and go to localhost:3001
+    5. Then, use your favorite internet browser and go to localhost:3001

 ## Features
   1. You're able to generate a labyrinth and chose the size by using the Generator.
 You're also able to visualize the generation